-Home buyers often judge a home by its furnishings.
-Ugly or shabby furniture can give people the impression that the house is old and tired too and hasn't been well maintained.
+Home buyers often judge a home by its contents.
+As a former Real Estate Agent, I can vouch for this.
+Ugly or shabby furniture can give people the impression that a house is old, dirty, or hasn't been well maintained.

 Let's face it, plenty of us have furniture that has seen better days and wouldn't look good under any light.

-If you inherited grandma's cabbage rose sofa in mauves and greens, or have furniture that's simply worn out, don’t despair!
-A slipcover may be all that's needed to neutralize an ugly pattern or loud color.
+If you inherited grandma's cabbage rose sofa in mauves and greens or have furniture that's simply worn out, don’t despair.
+A slipcover may be all that's needed to neutralize a dated pattern or unfortunate color.

 Note: Some furniture is beyond redemption... shape is important.
-Even a slip-cover won't hide the shape of an ill-formed piece of furniture.
+Even a slip-cover won't hide the shape of a taste specific piece of furniture.

-In addition, if your furniture is too "taste-specific," such as a heavy Victorian chair with creepy clawed feet, you may want to put it into storage, (or have a yard sale!) then rent some modern furniture while your home is on the market.
+If your furniture is "taste-specific," like the dark, heavy furniture from the Victorian era, you may want to put it in storage, (or have a yard sale!) and rent modern furniture while your home is on the market.

 You don’t need a lot of furniture pieces in a space, just enough to indicate the purpose of a room.

-Most of us can't afford all new furniture, but there are a few things you can do to disguise flaws and give your outdated furniture a fresh new look.
-Below are some options.
+Because most of us can't afford all new furniture, keep reading for some ideas to disguise flawed pieces and give your outdated furniture a fresh new look.

-Slipcovers are essential in the world of home staging!
-They hide shabby or stained fabrics, and can unify a room of mismatched furniture.
-Slipcovers are the most cost-effective way to update a room when staging your furniture.
+Slipcovers are essential in the business of home staging.
+Not only do slipcovers hide dated or stained fabrics, they can unify a room of mismatched furniture.
+Slipcovers are the most cost-effective way to update a room when staging a home to sell.

 I use them in my own home as well.
-I like to use dark slipcovers in the winter and lighter in the spring for a refreshing seasonal change.
+I use dark slipcovers in the winter and lighter colors in the spring for a refreshing seasonal change.

-Throwing an old horse blanket over a couch or chair won't cut it when you're trying to make a home sale.
-Slipcovers should be clean and unwrinkled, like they've never been sat in.
+Throwing an old horse blanket over a couch or chair won't cut it when you're trying to sell a house.
+Slipcovers should be clean and unwrinkled.

 My favorite source for buying slipcovers is surefit.net.
-This company has a wide selection of slip covers in many colors and styles and gets your order out fast.
+This company has a wide selection of slip covers in many colors, styles, and fabrics and they always fit.

-Other sources for cheap slipcovers: overstock.com, JC Penny, Walmart, K-Mart, Fred Meyer, Target, Amazon, and IKEA.
+Other sources for cheap slipcovers: overstock.com, JC Penny, Walmart, K-Mart, Pottery Barn, Amazon and IKEA.

 Watch the instructional video below showing how to put a slipcover on a sofa.
 Video by PotteryBarn.

-When buying slipcovers for staging your furniture, avoid wild patterns and bright colors-- stick to neutral solids in colors like, linen, flax, loden, sage green, coffee, and cream.
+When buying your slipcovers, avoid wild patterns and bright colors-- stick to solids in neutral colors like; linen, flax, loden, sage green, gray, coffee and cream.

 The downside to using slipcovers is that every time you sit down they become wrinkled and untucked.

-Sure Fit sells a product called, “Tuck Once,” a grip that you stuff between the cushions and arms of the furniture to keep the slipcover in place.
-You need more than one though, and they are a bit spendy.
+Sure Fit sells a product called, “Tuck Once,” a grip that fits between the cushions and arms of the furniture to keep the slipcover in place.
+You need more than one though, and they are expensive.

-Cort is another good furniture rental company, but this one services 65 countries worldwide!
+Cort is a great furniture rental company that services 65 countries worldwide!

-IKEA has showrooms located all over the U.S. that you can visit, or order furniture online.
+IKEA has showrooms located all over the U.S. that you can visit or order from online.
 They offer a large selection of attractive and affordable furniture.

 If you don’t mind a little diy painting or staining, buying unfinished new furniture is a great alternative.
-Here are a couple resources in the United States;
+Here is one resource located in the United States;

 www.furnitureunfinished.com.
-This company services ALL the states in America, plus Canada.
+They service ALL of the states in the U.S., and Canada.

-If you want to stage a bedroom, but can’t afford a new bed frame and mattress, here's a great home staging tip;
+If you want to stage a bedroom, but can’t afford a new bed frame and mattress, here's a great home staging trick;

 Get a couple cheap inflatable mattresses and just stack them up.
 Place them on top of a platform, or buy some inexpensive bed risers to raise the bed off the floor.

-Bed risers and inflatable mattresses can be found at Walmart, Target, Kroger, and other home supply centers.
+Bed risers and inflatable mattresses can be found at any home supply center.

-Once you cover the bed with lovely linens in neutral tones, nobody will ever know it’s not real.
-(Unless they sit down.)
+Once you cover the bed with lovely linens, nobody will ever know it’s not real.

-Instead, create “floating” conversational areas that are more visually appealing and make rooms appear more spacious.
+Instead, create “floating” conversational areas that are just more visually appealing.

-When staging your furniture in the living room, furniture should be arranged in cozy conversational areas and facing your most prominent focal point.
+When staging your furniture in the living room, arrange in cozy conversational areas and facing your most prominent focal point.

 These days the TV is often a competing focal point and finding the right placement for two focal points can be difficult.
-Interior designers have solved this problem by placing the TV above another focal point, such as a fireplace.
+Interior designers have solved this problem by placing the TV above another popular focal point, the fireplace.

 What if the focal point is a large window with a stunning view and facing a different direction than the TV?
 Interior decorators often deal with this by placing an L-shaped sectional sofa in a room.
 Placed correctly, the L-shape sofa makes it possible to face two focal points at once.

 Another solution is to create separate seating or activity areas; sort of like having two rooms inside one.
-You might arrange a cozy furniture grouping in front of a fireplace or in a nook next to a lovely window, as in the photo above.
+You might arrange a cozy furniture grouping in front of a fireplace or in a nook next to a window.

 As a rule, end tables shouldn't be too high or too low, no more than 2 1/2 inches higher or lower than the arms on sofas and chairs.